briceln/docteur-memo-test/README.md

 #### DEFAULT USER PASSWORD
 The default user password is 'password'.

-#### DUPLICATE OF MODELS AND SCHEMA PACKAGES
-**Unfortunately, the python package containing the models/ and schema/ folders when copied into the docker was not detected by python, which is why a copy is included in app/ and predict_app/.
-One solution would be to import the package via a github repo to get around the problem.**

 #### WHY SENTRY
 [Sentry](https://sentry.io/) is used to monitor the performance (p50, p99, TPM) of each route and track errors.